Routine Tests During Pregnancy

 Frequently Asked Questions: Pregnancy

-The following lab tests are done early in pregnancy:
+Several routine lab tests are done early in pregnancy, including:

 - Complete blood count (CBC)

 Also, pregnant women typically are tested for specific diseases and infections early in pregnancy, including:

 A CBC counts the number of different types of cells that make up your blood.
 The number of red blood cells can show whether you have a certain type of anemia.
 The number of white blood cells can show how many disease-fighting cells are in your blood.
 The number of platelets can reveal whether you have a problem with blood clotting.

 Yes, during the first trimester of pregnancy you will have a blood test to find out your blood type, such as type A or type B. Also, your blood will be tested for the Rh factor.

 The Rh factor is a protein that can be found on the surface of red blood cells.
 If your blood cells have this protein, you are Rh positive.
 If your blood cells do not have this protein, you are Rh negative.